Shallow Lake Crushers

-The Shallow Lake Crushers are a senior hockey team based out of Shallow Lake, Ontario, Canada.
+The Shallow Lake Crushers were a senior hockey team based out of Shallow Lake, Ontario, Canada.
 Their inaugural season started in October 2007.

+In the summer of 2023 ten of the twelve existing teams voted to leave WOAA Senior Hockey League and reform under the umbrella of the Ontario Hockey Association.

+With the move to the OHA, the league rebranded as the Ontario Elite Hockey League and added two new teams.
+Shallow Lake chose to take a year off.

 History

 2007-08 Crushers Season

 The Crushers would play their first ever game at home, losing to the Ripley Wolves by a score of 11-1.
 Shallow Lake would continue to struggle, as they would lose their first twelve games, being outscored 103-30 in the process, before defeating the Georgian Bay River Rats by a score of 6-1 in their thirteenth game and earn their first ever victory.
 Shallow Lake would play better hockey as the season went on, highlighted by a 6-4 win on the road over the Ripley Wolves.
 The Crushers finished their expansion season with a 3-22-1 record, finishing in last place in the North Division.

 The club would face the Drayton Icemen in a best of three qualifying series, with the winner advancing to the WOAA "A" playoffs.
 Shallow Lake would take a lead in the third period during the 1st game of the series, before the Icemen mounted a comeback and took the game 5-4.
 The Crushers rebounded in game two, holding off Drayton and even up the series with a solid 4-2 victory.
 Game three would be another close game between the two clubs, as it was tied 4-4 after three periods of play.
 Drayton would then score a goal in the extra period, ending the Crushers inaugural season in the league.